Define your experiment's goals

 • Pick an event that fully captures the user behavior you’re trying to affect.

-One common mistake is defaulting to a revenue metric when it’s not appropriate.
+One common mistake is defaulting to a revenue metric.
 This happens when your variant introduces a change that's separate from the metric you’ve selected.
-If your variant changes how your product page looks and functions, you should choose a metric on that page as your recommendation metric, instead of a revenue metric that might not come into play for several more steps down the funnel.
+If your variant changes how your product page looks and functions, choose a metric on that page as your recommendation metric instead of a revenue metric that might not be visible for several more steps down the funnel.

-To set up the metrics for your experiment, follow these steps:
+To set up the metrics for your experiment

 Recommendations

-5. To add secondary metrics, click + Add Metric and repeat this process for each secondary metrics you want to include.
+7. To add secondary metrics, click Add a Goal and repeat this process.

 The duration estimator estimates the time and sample size you need to achieve significant results in your experiment, given your metric settings.
 Amplitude Experiment pre-populates reasonable industry defaults based on historical data, but you can adjust the confidence level, statistical power, minimum detectable effect, standard deviation, and test type as needed.